coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Actual serial execution

 The simplest way of removing concurrency problems is to remove concurrency entirely and execute only one transaction at a time, in serial order, on a single thread.
 This approach is implemented by VoltDB/H-Store, Redis and Datomic.

+##### Encapsulating transactions in stored procedures

+With interactive style of transaction, a lot of time is spent in network communication between the application and the database.

+For this reason, systems with single-threaded serial transaction processing don't allow interactive multi-statement transactions.
+The application must submit the entire transaction code to the database ahead of time, as a _stored procedure_, so all the data required by the transaction is in memory and the procedure can execute very fast.

+There are a few pros and cons for stored procedures:
+* Each database vendor has its own language for stored procedures.
+They usually look quite ugly and archaic from today's point of view, and they lack the ecosystem of libraries.
+* It's harder to debug, more awkward to keep in version control and deploy, trickier to test, and difficult to integrate with monitoring.

+Modern implementations of stored procedures include general-purpose programming languages instead: VoltDB uses Java or Groovy, Datomic uses Java or Clojure, and Redis uses Lua.

+##### Partitioning

+Executing all transactions serially limits the transaction throughput to the speed of a single CPU.

+In order to scale to multiple CPU cores you can potentially partition your data and each partition can have its own transaction processing thread.
+You can give each CPU core its own partition.

+For any transaction that needs to access multiple partitions, the database must coordinate the transaction across all the partitions.
+They will be vastly slower than single-partition transactions.